NON-STATE ACTORS IN EDUCATION

 Independent, non-state schools

-Private schools are called ‘independent schools’ in the Caymanian regulations.
-They are established, managed, and financed by private actors (sole proprietorship, General or Limited Partnership, Limited by Guarantee, Limited by Shares or Non-Profit Organization).
-These schools represent 52% of educational institutions, with 15 educational institutions currently licensed and operating within the Cayman Islands.
-Some of these schools include Montessori schools, international schools, and Christian schools.
-Private schools must include the mandatory subjects in the curriculum, but may include additional learning material and typically follow the American or English curriculum.
+Private schools are referred to as ‘independent schools’.
+They are established, managed, and financed by private actors (which include individual proprietors, General or Limited Partnerships, Limited by Guarantee, Limited by Shares or Non-Profit Organisations).
+Private schools account for 52% of all educational institutions in the Cayman Islands, some of which include Montessori schools, international schools, and Christian schools.
+Private schools are required to include certain mandatory subjects in their curriculum, but may also include additional learning material (typically following the American or English curriculum).

 State-funded (government-aided), non-state schools

-Assisted schools are partly funded schools but not managed by the Government (Education Law 2016).
-The Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL) is in charge of dictating the terms and conditions applicable to any grant based on the difference in provisions by category of school and the levels of need.
+Assisted schools are partially funded schools, which are not managed by the Government (Education Law 2016).
+The Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL) is responsible for setting the terms and conditions for government grants according to need.
 According to the 2020 Financial Year Plan and Estimate, all schools must comply with the minimum requirements for establishing a private school in order to be eligible to receive government funding.
-Requirements include being registered at the Education Council, submitting their financial statements, and an external inspection by the Office of Education Standards in which they must receive a minimum inspection grading of ‘Satisfactory’.
-The Office of the Auditor General (2019) specifies that funding is allocated in two ways; half is a grant of equal amount to each assisted school, and the other half is allocated as a variable grant based on student enrollment.
-According to the Plan and Estimate for the 2020 Financial Year in 2020, between two-five public and private schools qualify for financial assistance, 2021 increased to five-ten educational institutions.
+Requirements include being registered at the Education Council, submitting financial statements, and receiving at least a 'satisfactory' grading in an external inspection by the Office of Education Standards.
+According to the Plan and Estimate for the 2020 Financial Year, between two and five public and private schools qualified for financial assistance.
+In 2021, this increased to five to ten educational institutions.

 Contracted, non-state schools